 The Ayam Cemani chicken is the “Lamborghini” of the backyard poultry world.
-Like the car, the Ayam Cemani (“Ayam” translates into “chicken” in Indonesian.
-“Cemani” is both the name of the village it is from and “completely black” in Sanskrit) is sleek, shiny, and financially out of reach for most buyers.
-So, what is it about the Ayam Cemani that makes it such a rare and expensive commodity?
+Like the car, the Ayam Cemani is sleek, shiny, and expensive.
+What is it about the Ayam Cemani that makes it such a rare and pricey commodity?

-But rather than exist as a dull or matte black, their feathers have a greenish sheen that really sparkles in sunlight.
+But rather than exist as a dull or matte black, their feathers have a greenish sheen that really sparkle in the sunlight.
 As a result, these birds are remarkably beautiful because of their coloration.
-They stand tall and proud, like they are always alert.
+They stand tall and proud and they are always alert.
 With the sheen of their feathering, they are a very regal-looking bird.

 Ayam Cemani are a breed of chicken that has been around for a relatively short amount of time.
+They are a true rare chicken breed.
 They are believed to be an offshoot of the Ayam Kedu breed where darker coloration was the focus.
 Ayam Cemani got their start on the Indonesian island of Java.

 What is the Ayam Cemani Temperament?